 Annotate the picture identifying features.

-Learn how to describe the features of the painting e.g I like the way Van Gogh…..
-In the picture, Van Gogh….
+Learn how to describe the features of the painting e.g I like the way van Gogh…..
+In the picture, van Gogh….

-: Look at some other painting that use directional brush strokes such as ‘the twelfth of July’ ; ‘self-portrait with felt hat;’ ‘woman sitting in the grass’, ‘two white butterflies’
+Over the next few weeks: Look at some other paintings that use directional brush strokes such as ‘The twelfth of July’ ; ‘Self-portrait with Felt Hat;’ ‘Woman Sitting in the Grass’, ‘Two White Butterflies’

-Practice with some directional brush strokes in their sketch books.
+Practise with some directional brush strokes in their sketch books.

-Create their own interpretation of a starry night.
+Create their own interpretation of a Starry Night and the other examples mentioned.

-Write a report/recount.

-Linked curriculum learning objective: Know how to use brush directions to paint/draw a picture of spac

-Share read a report/recount of a visit to an art gallery

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone/ Sanxing Bronzes/ how to draw a cat and a dog/

-Study and evaluate some paintings of imaginary planets and space https://www.bing.com/images/search?q=modern+space+paintings&qpvt=modern+space+paintings&FORM=IGRE

-Design in their sketch books an imaginary painting of space.
-Create their paintings.

-Write a report/recount.

 Year 4: Autumn 1 - Compare and contrast contemporary and Egyptian pottery

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone/ Sanxing Bronzes/ how to draw a cat and a dog/
+Flashback 4, Long-term memory quizzes, games and revision: revise the work that previously came in year 3 – how to sketch a cat & how to make a paper mâché cat.

-http://primaryfacts.com/3577/roman-mosaics-facts-and-information/ Learn about Roman mosaics Record some images and annotations about mosaics in their sketch books.
+Egyptians carved art into rock with copper and bronze tools.
+The art is based on perfect balance because it reflects the ideal world of the gods.
+Art was always functional – so if a sculpture was made it was to honour a god.
+Or depicted the symbols.

+Watch Egyptian art history – Goodbye art academy

 Link 1: study a contemporary potter

 Study a contemporary artist, Clarice Cliff, to gain ideas to contrast with Egyptian pottery.